alphagov/govuk-developer-docs/README.md

 ### Deployment

-This project is re-deployed by a Jenkins task every hour (to pick up external changes).
+This project is re-deployed by a production Jenkins task every hour between 9am and 7pm (to pick up external changes).
 It is [hosted on S3][terraform].

 ## Pre-commit hooks